LGBTQ people face higher covid-19 risks. But no one knows the true toll on the community.

 Sears said the CDC report was a positive step in acknowledging the health disparities that have long existed in the LGBTQ community, particularly for people of color.

-A Williams Institute report released this month found that among people who have been tested for the novel coronavirus, about 15 percent of LGBT people of color have tested positive, compared with about 7 percent of White LGBT people.
-The report used data from a nationally representative sample of adults collected by Axios-Ipsos between August and December 2020.
+A Williams Institute report released this month found that among people who have been tested for the coronavirus, 15 percent of LGBT people of color have tested positive, compared with 7 percent of White LGBT people.
+The report used data from a nationally representative sample of adults collected by Axios and Ipsos between August and December.

 Disparities in infection rates and job losses compounded by a history of discrimination affect health outcomes for members of the LGBTQ community, Henn said.
 This discrimination has been associated with higher rates of tobacco and drug use, for example, as well as higher rates of lung and cardiovascular diseases and obesity.